statamic-rad-pack/campaign-monitor/README.md

 Create your Statamic [forms](https://statamic.dev/forms#content) as usual.
 Don't forget to add the consent field to your blueprint.

-*Configure Mailchimp in the Control Panel:*
+*Configuration in the Control Panel:*

 ![control panel](https://raw.githubusercontent.com/statamic-rad-pack/campaign-monitor/main/images/config.png)